50 Kitchen Hacks You’ll Wish You Knew Sooner

 Freeze single-serving sauces

 Become an upcycling master!
-Egg cartons are ideal for freezing small portions of homemade sauce.
-(Especially when you need to use your ice trays for, well, ice.)
+Egg cartons or ice cube trays are ideal for freezing small portions of homemade sauce.
 Cover and freeze leftover Basil & Parsley Pesto and transfer cubes to a resealable freezer bag.
 To use, thaw cubes in your fridge for two hours.
 This is how you might be shortening the life of your stove.